freman9/ArduinoRed/README.md

 Node-Red
 --------
-The ESP devices needs to get the mqttbroker paramters from node-red,
+The ESP devices needs to get the mqttbroker parameters from node-red,

 (you have to set node-red before turning on the ESP)